 Fabric can shrink with the first wash, so never, ever skip this step.

-Cut out your pattern.
-My pattern had 5 pieces total: front, back, 1 neckline facing and 2 armhole facings.
-If you are drafting your own pattern, don’t forget to cut the facings on the bias so they will be able to stretch, and the front and back should be cut on the fold (unless you want a seam down the front and/or back of the tank).
+The pattern here has five pieces total to cut: front, back, one neckline facing and two armhole facings.
+If you’re drafting your own pattern, don’t forget to cut the facings on the bias so they can stretch.
+The front and back should get cut on the fold (unless you want a seam down the front and/or back of the tank).

-With right sides facing, pin the tank front to the tank back, matching the shoulder and side seams.
-Sew, using a ⅝” seam allowance.
+Pin the front and back sides of your tank top together.
+Do this with the right sides facing each other, and match the shoulder and side seams.
+Sew using a ⅝” seam allowance.
 Turn the tank right side out and press.
-Finish the shoulder and side seams (I used pinking shears, but a French seam would also be appropriate).
+Finish the shoulder and side seams (here we’ve used pinking shears, but a French seam would also work well).

-With the tank right side out, pin the facing to the neckline.
-It’s not necessary, but I always try to match the seam on the facing with one of the shoulder seams.
-Sew, using a ⅜” seam allowance.
+Make sure the tank is right side out, and start pinning the facing to the neckline.
+If you want, you can try to match the seam on the facing with one of the shoulder seams.
+Now sew, using a ⅜” seam allowance.

 Press the facing toward the inside of the tank.
-Topstitch along the neckline, using a ¼” seam.
+Then top stitch along the neckline, using a ¼” seam.